 - At least 2 non-core/elective courses must have a substantial biology or medicine component, as identified in the list below with an (M) designation;

-- At least 1 non-core/elective course must have a significant component of “applied programming” (distinct from a course on computer language or on programming such as Intermediate Computer Programming in Computer Science) to satisfy the computational component, as identified in the list below with an (C) designation
+- At least 1 non-core/elective course must have a significant component of “applied programming” (distinct from a course on computer language or on programming such as Intermediate Computer Programming in Computer Science) to satisfy the computational component, as identified in the list below with an (C) designation;

 - All courses must be passed at a C- level or above;

 - A class may not be counted as both a prerequisite and an elective.

 Students may suggest elective courses to be added to the list by completing a “Class Approval Request Form”.
 Requests should be made to Alecia Flynn (email@example.com) and will be reviewed by the CM Minor Curriculum Committee.

 |Electrical and Computer Engineering|

 |EN.520.315||Intro. to Bio-Inspired Processing of Audio-Visual Signals||3|

 |EN.520.601||Introduction to Linear Systems Theory||3|

 |EN.530.343||Design and Analysis of Dynamical Systems||3|